Instance-dependent uniform tail bounds for empirical processes: Preliminaries and Problem Setup

 \section{Preliminaries and Problem Setup}

-Let $\mc F$ denote a finite but arbitrarily large set\footnote{In many situations infinite function classes can be considered as well, but a completely rigorous analysis for the problems of interest requires the measurability issues to be addressed, e.g., as in \cite[Appx.
-C]{Pol84}.} of \emph{centered} functions from $\mbb R^d$ to $\mbb R$ whose \emph{cumulant generatig function} is finite in a neighborhood of the origin.
-Specifically, for every $f\in \mc F$ we have
+Let $\mc F$ denote a finite but arbitrarily large subset\footnote{In many situations infinite function classes can be considered as well, but a completely rigorous analysis for the problems of interest requires the measurability issues to be addressed, e.g., as in \cite[Appx.
+C]{Pol84}.} of a vector space $\mbb V$ of \emph{centered} functions from $\mc X$ to $\mbb R$ whose \emph{cumulant generating function} is finite in a neighborhood of the origin.
+Specifically, for every $f\in \mbb V$ we have